Zombies+

 -- SimplePath is a Roblox pathfinding module developed by other creators

--- The link to SimplePath: https://grayzcale.github.io/simplepath/
+-- The link to SimplePath is here: https://grayzcale.github.io/simplepath/

 local SimplePath = require(game.ServerStorage:WaitForChild("SimplePath"))

--- Function that checks to see if we can see a player to chase
+-- function that checks to see if we can see a player to chase

 local function CanSeeTarget(Target)